 In the case of physically abused elders, Didulo feels there is a need for respite housing for abused elders, of which there is none currently.

 Didulo’s experience is that "Filipino Canadian seniors are doing very well.
 Most of them have assimilated the Canadian way of life...volunteering at events, participating in local politics...some emerging as community leaders."
 Many Filipino seniors enjoy HUB activities such as the Wednesday wellness exercises, hula dancing and socials.

 That said, Didulo believes there is work to do in helping Canadian Filipino seniors better understand and practise Canadian culture and values, and come out of their cultural cocoons.

-"Some Canadian Filipino seniors who arrived in Canada after their working years have a tendency to approach life with a 'what's in it for me' mentality.
+"Some Canadian Filipino seniors who arrived in Canada after their working years have a tendency to approach life with a 'what's in it for me mentality.
 They fail to look at how their interactions could benefit those around them," says Didulo.
 As a result, they do not participate.
 This is true more of Filipino male seniors than women, according to him.
 Asked why that is, Didulo believes "male seniors may be more timid in seeking social interaction and asking for help in say navigating the system.
-Communication gap may also be a factor.
+The communication gap may also be a factor.
 They would rather do the activity at home than in the group," he explains.

 Another issue for Canadian Filipino seniors is that "not enough physical exercise may make them age faster than necessary".

 HUB partners with the Filipino Seniors Brigade in programs such as workshops on gardening, crocheting/knitting, and cooking for seniors in assisted living.

 - Plan your retirement early, between 50 -55 years old, if not earlier.
 Plan for it physically (lead a clean life), financially (save for it), and emotionally (make sure family is taken care of so you are not worrying about them).